 To calculate the full Boston Terrier price, let’s look at everything else that goes into dog ownership.

-First off, there is grooming.
 Fortunately, the Boston Terrier is a pretty low maintenance dog.
-Their coat sheds, so you don’t have to worry about grooming other than trimming their nails, giving them baths, brushing their fur and other basic grooming steps, all of which you can do at home for a fraction of the cost.
+Their coat sheds, so you don’t have to worry about taking them in for a haircut.